tumbleweed-cdc/.github/profile/README.md

 ## Deployment

-You are now ready to deploy Tumbleweed!
-A Command-Line Interface (CLI) tool is provided to simplify the setup and deployment of a Tumbleweed pipeline.

-### Prerequisites:
+### You will need the following:

 * An Amazon Web Services (AWS) account
 * IP address that will have access to the Tumbleweed UI
 * Install [AWS CLI](https://aws.amazon.com/cli/)
 * Install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

+You are now ready to deploy Tumbleweed!
+A Command-Line Interface (CLI) tool is provided to simplify the setup and deployment of a Tumbleweed pipeline.

 Now run the following command in your command line to get started: